nical/moz-wgpu-update/README.md

 $ moz-wpgu wgpu-update --git-hash 98ea3500fd2cfb4b51d5454c662d8eefd940156a --bug 1813547 --skip-preamble --phab-revisions "D168302,D168303,D168304"
 ```

-## Updating naga in wgpu
+## Updating `naga` in `wgpu`

 ```bash
 $ moz-wpgu naga-update --auto --branch "naga-up" --test
 ```

-`--auto` will automatically detect the changes from your local naga checkout's master branch.
+`--auto` will automatically detect the changes from your local `naga` checkout's master branch.
 Note that it will pull changes into your master branch.
 You can also use `--git-hash <hash>` and `--semver <major.minor.patch>` to update to a specific version.

 `--branch` lets you specify the branch to write the update into.
-This defaults to "naga-update".
+This defaults to `naga-update`.
 Note that the branch will be re-created each time the command is run.

 # The Full auditting and update process

-## The audit command
+## The `audit` command

 This tool implements a script that summarizes the commits that need to be auditted.